JakeMoralez/FlectoneWeb/pulse/en/docs/message/auto/index.md

 Types of automatic messages

-::: tip YOU CAN CREATE YOUR OWN
+::: info YOU CAN CREATE YOUR OWN
 ```yaml
   types:
     newauto: